From island hopping to ancient history, and from Athens to the Aegean Sea, Greece is a destination that keeps tourists coming back for more.

 26. Hike Mount Olympus

 This one is not for the faint of heart (or leg) – but a hike to Greece’s highest peak is an unforgettable experience.
-If you’re not a big hiker/climber, why not hike a portion of the trail, through some of the foothills’ lush forests and beautiful meadows?
-You can still enjoy some great views without having to go all the way to the top.
+If you’re not a big hiker/climber, why not hike a portion of the trail through some of the foothills’ lush forests and beautiful meadows?
+You can still enjoy some great views without going to the top.

 27. Bask in the sun in Halkidiki

 The most popular tourist destination in Northern Greece, with crystal-clear waters, unspoiled beaches and eponymous olives, Halkidiki is a slice of paradise.
-Whether you want lively resorts or secluded coves, you’ll have a perfect day in the sun here.
+Whether you’d like lively resorts or secluded coves, you’ll have a perfect day in the sun here.

 The Dodecanese Islands